 - HP Stream 11 Pro G3 for Education

 - Lenovo Miix

 These laptops are reasonably priced and offer a copy of Windows 10.
-They’re pretty underpowered compared to other Windows laptops, but they have to be in order to compete on price with Chromebooks.
+They’re pretty underpowered compared to other laptops, but they have to be in order to compete on price with them.
 But then again, students don’t need that much power to do homework or research.

 In addition to making laptops cheaper and geared to students, Microsoft announced it’ll be launching software dedicated for them as well.
 The K-12 educational market will have access to Microsoft’s InTune software, which is a direct competitor to Google’s Management Console.
 Those school districts that are dedicated Windows users, or are just reluctant to make the switch, will be pleased.

-InTune is a cloud-based platform aimed at making Windows management much easier.
-It’s a place where teachers and staff to watch over their students’ use of Windows devices.
+InTune is a cloud-based platform aimed at making management much easier.
+It’s a place where teachers and staff to watch over their students’ use of their devices.
 It’s just like Google’s Management Console, which makes sense since it was a huge proponent to the success of Chromebooks.